logJustin/Flashpoint/README.md

 4. List all Abilities
 5. List all Types

-Each test case is automated to ensure the correct response from the PokeApi and to validate the expected results.
+Each test case ensures that the API response meets the expected criteria.

 ## Prerequisites

-- Node.js (v12 or higher) installed on your machine
+📋 Node.js (v12 or higher) installed on your machine

-## How to Run the Tests
+## Running the Tests

+To run the tests, follow these steps:

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-3. Install the dependencies using the following command:
+3. Install the required dependencies by running the following command:

    ```shell
    npm install